xpack/web-jekyll/_posts/releases/clang/2022-03-24-clang-v13-0-1-1-released.md

 - on macOS, the `/Library/Developer/CommandLineTools/usr/include/c++/v1`
   was added to the include path; unfortunately this may crash some builds;
   removed in 15.0.7-3
+- when clang is invoked via a link from a different folder, the `InstalledDir` does not reflect the correct install folder, and the new clang system headers are either not found or the host system headers are used; fixed in 15.0.7-4

 ## Shared libraries